 Patrons do not need to be residents of Pennsylvania in order to play, and will be able to do so even if they are just passing through the state for a short period of time.

 When signing up, patrons will need to provide their personal information, which will be submitted for a “Know Your Customer” check.
 This process will verify a player’s ID and age, while checking their credit history through credit bureau databases.

 It is possible that people with certain criminal convictions may be barred from gambling online in PA, as is the case in New Jersey.

-Another way to play for free will be to take advantage of the free money sign up bonuses which PA iGaming sites will almost certainly offer.
-These types of bonuses usually range from $10-$30 and are awarded to players for simply create an account at a gambling site.
+Another way to play for free is to take advantage of the free money sign up bonuses which several PA iGaming sites offer.
+These types of bonuses usually range from $10-$30 and are awarded to players for simply creating an account at a gambling site.

 - Instant eCheck (ACH)